gearfinity/gearfinity/README.md

 Remember, safety first!
 Enjoy your Gearfinity experience responsibly.

-## 💖 Join Our Patreon
+## 💖 Join Our Community

-Interested in unlocking more of the Gearfinity universe?
-Our Patreon (launching soon) is the key!
-As a patron, you'll gain access to:

-- A library of assembly instructions for various modules
+Interested in becoming a part of the Gearfinity universe?
+Join our community to stay updated and get exclusive access to new content!
+By signing up, you'll gain:

+- **Latest Updates:** Stay informed about new projects and developments.
+- **Early Access:** Be the first to access new 3D models and modules.
-- Insider tips and tricks for seamless 3D printing and assembly
+- **Exclusive Tutorials:** Receive tips and guides to enhance your 3D printing skills.
-- In-depth tutorials to boost your mechanical prowess
-- A lively community to discuss designs, showcase your creations, and provide valuable feedback
-- Regular updates to keep you in the loop with all things Gearfinity!
+- **Community Engagement:** Connect with fellow enthusiasts in our private Discord channel.
+- **Monthly Newsletters:** Get featured builds and community highlights delivered to your inbox.

+Learn more and join the Gearfinity community at [https://gearfinity.xyz](https://gearfinity.xyz).

 ## 📋 Parts List